Jessica Houston Su, Ph.D.

 I am a sociologist who studies American family life and inequality.
 Much of my work focuses on the transition to parenthood.

-My research agenda is motivated by persistent socioeconomic disparities in family formation.
+My research agenda is motivated by persistent socioeconomic and racial disparities in family formation.
 At first glance, family formation may seem very individualized; decisions about whom we marry, when we have children, and how we raise them are personal.
-My work investigates how social inequality contributes to patterns of family formation and disparate parenting resources at the population level, and subsequently affects the development and well-being of parents and children.
+My work investigates how social inequality contributes to patterns of family formation and disparate parenting resources at the population level, and subsequently affects the well-being of parents and children.

 University of North Carolina-Chapel Hill